Comment on page

 3.)
 Back in the components list, enter YouTube in the search bar, then click and drag the component onto the desired screen

 4.)
 Click on the newly added YouTube component if not already selected.
 In order for the component to function, you will need a YouTube link.
-For this you can either paste in a static (unchanging) link or you can use Magic Text to display dynamic (changing) video links from a Collection in your database.
+For this you can either paste in a static (unchanging) link or you can use to display dynamic (changing) video links from a in your .
 In this walkthrough, let's just paste in a link into the Video URL input field of the YouTube component settings.

 5.)
 You also have the option of making the video auto-play when the user visits the screen as well as placing a Click Action on the play button.
 This is useful for tracking user engagement and watch history.

-If you need additional help with this article, you can always ask in our community forum!
+If you need additional help with this article, you can always ask in our!
 Be sure to paste the link to this article in your post as well!